tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 export default function BlogTemplate(props) {
 ```

-Now you can use the `useTina` hook to handle contextual editing.
+Now you can use the `useTina` hook to handle visual editing.
 The useTina hook expects the query, variables and data.
 Which you can pass in from your props.

 ```
 const { data } = useTina({